 As per a well known law of physics the pull of gravity on the vertical is strong due to its increasing nearness to the center, and not in proportion to its weight itself.
 Analogically also, this law hold true in the microcosm the man is and the macrocosm his spirit is a part of.
 His earth ward activities and his heaven ward contemplation are ultimately determined by the strength of his attraction and his nearness to the center of his self, where is present the center of the cosmos, Brahman the absolute, the focus of all attractions and centers.

 The Brahman is present on the top of all verticals and at the edge of the deepest roots, its the center which holds the structure fast like linked with multiple radii or the spokes of the Brahma wheel.
 As per Upanishad, Gita and other scriptures the center of the human body is the heart, the guha, the hidden cavities in the innermost part of the heart.
 Thus the way up to the head, self or others, originates down in the heart.

 One must strive to hold the spine nearest possible to vertical while standing – correct standing posture – walking, sitting, meditating, or praying.

-Conclusion: Keeping the spine vertically erect while meditating, or doing anything else helps my helping the mind to center, or arrest its fluctuations for an increased focus.
-The quality of focus determines the quality of one's meditation.
+Conclusion: Keeping the vertical spine for meditation, or while doing anything else helps my helping the mind to center, or arrest its fluctuations for an increased focus.
+The quality of focus determines the quality of one’s meditation.
 Only the body held along its vertical axis is capable of experiencing effortlessness, and steadiness as the downward pull of gravity compensates for the physical effort needed to keep it steady.